con-web-adipp/Tesseract4Analyze/README.md

 - Arabic
 - Cyrillic
 - Georgian
-- Greek script
+- Greek
-- Latin languages
+- Latin

-Other languages and fonts provided by Tesseract can be easily downloaded and integrated into the plugin (see below).
+Other languages and scripts provided by Tesseract can be easily downloaded and integrated into the plugin (see below).

 ### Language package configuration